zero-one-group/welcome-entry-level/README.md

 ## Getting Started

-Either you down on specific path (Backend, Frontend, Mobile, DevOps), these are courses that can give you the fundamental.
-If you finish this you can apply for Product Engineer 1 position.
+If you finish the following learning materials, you will be in a great position to apply for a Product Engineer 1 position:

 - [FrontendMasters - JS Fundamentals Functionals](https://frontendmasters.com/courses/js-fundamentals-functional-v2/)
 - [FrontendMasters - CSS Grids and Flexbox](https://frontendmasters.com/courses/css-grid-flexbox-v2/)